Riverscapes/arcGNAT/Copy-Stream-BranchIDs.md

-This tool is used to move the BranchID from one stream network to another.
-The stream networks may be the same geometry, or similar geometry (i.e. Stream Network to Valley Bottom Centerline).
+The **Copy Stream BranchIDs** tool moves the branch ID attribute values from one stream network to another.
+The stream networks may have identical geometry, or similar geometry (i.e. a stream network to a valley bottom centerline).

 ![](/KellyWhitehead/geomorphic-network-and-analysis-toolbox/wiki/Tool_Documentation/Images/CopyBranchID01.png)

-> Figure: Stream Network BranchID's (blue) transferred to a Valley Centerline with similar (but not the same) geometry.
-The Valley Centerline now has the same BranchID (black).
+> Figure: Stream network BranchID's (blue) transferred to a valley centerline with similar (but not identical) geometry.
+The valley centerline now has the same BranchID (black).

-This step is required if using the "Transfer by Branch" method in the [Transfer Line Attributes Too](), as both networks will need to have common Stream Branches.
+This step is required if using the "Transfer by Branch" method in the [Transfer Line Attributes](https://github.com/SouthForkResearch/gnat/wiki/Transfer-Line-Attributes) tool, as both networks will need to have common stream branches.

 _______________________________________________________________
 ## Usage

+### Geoprocessing Environments

+* We recommended the tool is run with 64-bit python geoprocessing.
+* Disable Z and M geometry in the input stream network polyline feature class.

-### Parameters
+### Input Parameters

 **Input Stream Network with BranchID**

-This is the line network that contains the Stream BranchID _to be transferred_.
-This network should already have a [Stream BranchID](/KellyWhitehead/geomorphic-network-and-analysis-toolbox/wiki/Workflow/StreamBranches).
+The stream network polyline feature class that contains the stream BranchID _to be transferred_.
+This network should already have a [Stream BranchID](https://github.com/SouthForkResearch/gnat/wiki/Generate-Stream-Branches).

-Requirements Include:
+Data Requirements:

-* Features should be in a Projected Coordinate System, not Geographic.
+* Features should be in a projected coordinate system, not geographic.
-* all appropriate lines are connected as a network.
-This can be checked by running [Network Connectivity Tool](/KellyWhitehead/geomorphic-network-and-analysis-toolbox/wiki/Tool_Documentation/NetworkConnectivity) and rejoining broken lines
+* All stream reaches are connected as a network.
+This can be checked with the [Build Network Topology Table](https://github.com/SouthForkResearch/gnat/wiki/Build-Network-Topology-Table) tool and [Find Network Errors](https://github.com/SouthForkResearch/gnat/wiki/Find-Network-Errors).
-* no braids.
-Braids will cause the tool to get stuck in a loop.
-Braids can be identified and isolated by running the [Find Braids in Network Tool](/KellyWhitehead/geomorphic-network-and-analysis-toolbox/wiki/Tool_Documentation/FindBraids).
+* Braids will cause the tool to get stuck in a loop.
+Braids can be identified and isolated by running the [Find Braids in Stream Network](https://github.com/SouthForkResearch/gnat/wiki/Find-Braids-in-Stream-Network) tool.
 Only one braid section should be identified as the main channel and retained.
 The connector segments and side channel should be removed.
-(GNIS name can be used as a guide to identify the main channel, too).
+The GNIS name attribute can be used as a guide to identify the main channel, too).
-* a File GDB Polyline Feature Class due to field requirements
+* File geodatabase polyline feature class (due to field requirements)
-* is NOT be Z or M enabled.
+* Z and M geometry in the Shape field is disabled.
-* (Untested) Singlepart features
+* Single part features

 **Stream BranchID Field**

-Field that contains the Stream Branch ID.
-The default output from the Generate Stream Branch tool is `BranchID`.
+Field containing the stream branch ID values.
+The default output from the [Generate Stream Branches](https://github.com/SouthForkResearch/gnat/wiki/Generate-Stream-Branches) tool is `BranchID`.

 **Input Target Line Network**

-This is the line network that the Stream BranchID _will be transferred to_.
+This is the stream network polyline feature class that the stream BranchID _will be transferred to_.

-Requirements Include:

-* in a Projected Coordinate System, not Geographic.
-* all appropriate lines are connected as a network.
-This can be checked by running [Network Connectivity Tool](/KellyWhitehead/geomorphic-network-and-analysis-toolbox/wiki/Tool_Documentation/NetworkConnectivity) and rejoining broken lines
-* no braids.
-Braids will cause the tool to get stuck in a loop.
-Braids can be identified and isolated by running the [Find Braids in Network Tool](/KellyWhitehead/geomorphic-network-and-analysis-toolbox/wiki/Tool_Documentation/FindBraids).
-Only one braid section should be identified as the main channel and retained.
-The connector segments and side channel should be removed.
-(GNIS name can be used as a guide to identify the main channel, too).
-* a File GDB Polyline Feature Class due to field requirements
-* is NOT be Z or M enabled.
-* (Untested) Singlepart features
+Data Requirements:

+* same as Input Stream Network with BranchID

 **Output Line Network with BranchID**

-This is the name and location (in a fgdb) of the new line feature class that contains the transferred Stream Branch ID.
-The field name will be the same as the Stream BranchID field of the Input.
+File name and directory path (in a file geodatabase) of a new polyline feature class containing the transferred stream branch ID.
+Field name will be the same as the BranchID field of the input.

 **Scratch Workspace**

-You may use:

-1. Create a new file GDB to save temporary processing files (useful for debugging).
+1. Can be a file geodatabase or folder.
-3. If a workspace is not designated, the tool will use the "in_memory" workspace.
-You will not be able to view the temporary files, _but the processing speed will be much faster_.
+2. If not explicitly designated, the tool will use the "in_memory" workspace by default.
+Temporary files will not be available for review, but the *processing speed will be much faster*.

-### Geoprocessing Environments

-* It is recommended to run this tool in 64-bit python geoprocessing.
-* Geoprocessing Environments:
-	* Disable Z and M if you encounter a topology error.
+_______________________________________________________________
 ## Technical Background

 ### Calculation Method
-The tool uses the following calculation method to copy the Stream Branch ID.
+The tool uses the following calculation method to copy the stream branch ID.

 ### Troubleshooting and Potential Issues

-* This tool is currently set up around a specific workflow for generating stream branches.
+* The tool is currently set up around a specific workflow for generating stream branches.
 Skipping a workflow step or clean up process may result in erroneous results or tool failure.

-### References and Resources